QuickBooks vs Sage 2026: Which Accounting Software is Best for Your Business?

 Head-to-Head Feature Comparison

-UK Tax Compliance and MTD
+Tax Compliance and MTD

 Both platforms are fully MTD-compliant, but implementation differs.

-Sage has decades of UK tax experience baked into its DNA.
+Sage has decades of tax experience baked into its DNA.
 VAT handling is sophisticated, supporting complex scenarios like partial exemption and flat rate schemes.
 The MTD submission process is mature and well-tested.
 CIS (Construction Industry Scheme) support is built-in.

 QuickBooks offers solid MTD compliance with straightforward VAT returns.
 The process is clean and intuitive, though complex VAT scenarios may require more manual handling.
 CIS features are available but less comprehensive than Sage.